irvinecubesat/irvine-01-sw/README.md

 # Development Machine OS

-The irvine-01-sw project should work on any modern Linux distribution, 64-bit or 32-bit.  buildroot has only been built and tested on a 32-bit Ubuntu 14.04 machine.
+The irvine-01-sw project should work on any modern Linux distribution, 64-bit or 32-bit. buildroot succeeds on both 32 and 64 bit machines running 14.04.
+Newer releases have not been tested.
+ARM host processors have not beeen able to compile any of the projects.
 You may install Ubuntu on a new/repurposed PC or in a virtual guest in [VirtualBox](https://www.virtualbox.org/).
 The Ubuntu 14.04 ISO image may be downloaded from the [Ubuntu website](http://www.ubuntu.com/download/alternative-downloads)

 # Ubuntu 14.04 packages